Reading Intent, Implementation and Impact Statement

 All children will have Quality First Teaching.
 Any children with identified SEND or in receipt of Pupil Premium funding may have work additional to and different from their peers in order to access the curriculum, dependent upon their needs.
 In addition, our school offers a demanding and varied curriculum, providing children with a range of opportunities in order for them to reach their full potential and consistently achieve highly from their starting points.

-When children first become readers they have access to our colour book banded system.
-This is assessed using benchmarking.
+When children first become readers they have access to our range of phonetically-decodable reading books.
 Readers are grouped by ability and have a timetable of reading based activities, suitable for their ability.

 Each classroom has a wide selection of books, some of which are directly linked to the class topics.
 This offers opportunities for pupils to apply their reading skills across the curriculum.